korningf/arch-ops/arch-ops.md

 ## Access-Control

-a secure-vault using a unix password-store is used for storing secrets.
+A secure-vault using a unix password-store is used for storing secrets.

 the secrets-vault is backed by SSL certs, SSH keys, and a GPG keyring.

+.

 ## Source Code